Darkley killings

 The Darkley killings or Darkley massacre was a gun attack carried out on 20 November 1983 near the village of Darkley in County Armagh, Northern Ireland.
 Three gunmen attacked worshippers attending a church service at Mountain Lodge Pentecostal Church, killing three Protestant civilians and wounding seven.
-The attackers were rogue members of the Irish National Liberation Army (INLA).
+The attackers were members of the Irish National Liberation Army (INLA) acting on their own.
 They claimed responsibility using the cover name "Catholic Reaction Force", saying it was retaliation for recent sectarian attacks on Catholics by the loyalist "Protestant Action Force".
-The attack was condemned by INLA leadership.
+The attack was condemned by the INLA leadership.

 Background

 In the months before the Darkley killings, several Catholic civilians were killed by loyalists.
 On 29 October 1983, a Catholic civilian member of the Workers' Party, David Nocher (26), was shot dead in Belfast.
 On 8 November, Catholic civilian Adrian Carroll (24) was shot dead in Armagh, UDR personnel were later convicted but the convictions were cleared on appeal for three of them (see UDR Four case).
 Carroll was the brother of an INLA member who was killed a year earlier.
 These attacks were claimed by the "Protestant Action Force" (PAF), a cover name used mostly by members of the Ulster Volunteer Force (UVF).
 It is believed the Darkley killings were primarily a retaliation for the killing of Carroll.